 - Allegations that state laws or rules addressing the licensure of postsecondary institutions have been violated.

 - Allegations regarding the quality of education or other accreditation requirements.

-Complaints shall be addressed in writing to the Maine Department of Education, Office of
+Maine Department of Education, Office of Higher Education

 Higher Education, 23 State House Station Augusta, Maine, 04333, with specific facts and allegations and signed by the complainant.
 The school shall be notified of any complaints which are to be investigated.

 Licensing and Regulatory Affairs (LARA)